xc528/MIR25InstrumentClassifcation/README.md

 # Model
 First, **run all previous data processing pipelines** and save the samples **in their native file structure** either locally or on the cloud.

-Second, change file destinations as needed accordingly in [MIR_Final_Project_model_part.ipynb].
+Second, change file destinations as needed accordingly in [MIR_Final_Project_model_part.ipynb](MIR_Final_Project_model_part.ipynb).
 Second, run the cells sequentially.
 More comments and notes are within the notebook.
 Uses CUDA as default.

 The notebook saves emebdding to your machine or your designated location.
 # Evaluation